tylercroberts/datasci_project_template/README.md

 This script creates a cookie-cutter project template for data analysis.
 It automatically generates folders to organize project files including data I/O & manipulation, model training/fitting, and visualization.

 There are no arguments fed to this script from the command line.
 All required inputs are asked for during run-time.
+You will be asked for:
+* Name
+* Project Title
+* Desired Path
+* Type of Project
+* Desired License Type

 In all empty folders, a `.gitkeep` file is created upon initialization in order to ensure that all folders can be pushed to Git.